muazaoski/momotunnel/README.md

 # or build EXE
 build_momo_exe.bat
 ```
-The build script will use your icon from `Downloads/iconmomotunnel256.ico` (falls back to 48/others).

 ## Security & Privacy
 - Configs are encrypted at rest with a **Fernet** key wrapped by **Windows DPAPI** (per-user), stored in `%APPDATA%/MomoTunnel/data/npv_tunnel.key`.